ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

 1. Print out the |The Ants Go Marching| song and circle the repeated parts of the song.

 2. In the active code window below, create a method or methods that takes parameters to print out a verse.
 The method(s) should be abstract enough to work for all 3 verses.
 Use good commenting for your methods that describe the @param.
+For the autograder, make sure you create a method called

 3. In the main method, create an object of the class and call the method(s) you created in the last step to print out 3 verses of the song.
 Can you add more verses?